 3. We can’t solve our gigantic problems with original sin smoking up our minds.
 Nor can we acquiesce in the religious notion of an uncluttered “free will.”
 Each of us has had a personal history since infancy, and some of that history has been either traumatic or has created inhibitions that make problem-solving difficult if not impossible.
 We must stop thinking of mental health services as a Jewish invention useful primarily to New York Jews.
 Effects have causes, even if there are many causes that influence the present, and even though it is hard, if not impossible, to disentangle them.
 Victimhood exists, but so does survival and resilience, with help from our friends.

 4. We must restore the useful idea of the melting pot.
 Culture is syncretic: we learn from each other and borrow that which is enriching and bonds us as individuals with other individuals.
 We may admire, but not hero-worship.
-Such idealization inevitably leads to disillusion, apathy, intolerable stress, and depression.
-A learned helplessness that erases the very notion of a democratic polity.
+Such idealization of heroes or other celebrities inevitably leads to disillusion, apathy, intolerable stress, and depression.
+It is a learned helplessness that erases the very notion of a democratic polity.
 We are all Americans who live under our Constitution and defend it from its enemies.
 That implies the erasure of the hyphenated American, but not before its depoliticizing, divisive, antidemocratic, and anti-intellectual bases are widely understood.